JoseAn1/gettingCProject/CodeBook.md

 Once applied these changes, the values are like we can see in the detail of the feature variable in section 3.3

+##2.6-renaming variable values

+-activity: The values of the column that contains the activity in the raw data (numeric:1 to 6) are updated to their names(WALKING,SITTING,….), linking and updating each of the keys with the name contained in the activity_labels table.

 The process of transformation of the raw data in a set of tidy-data ends with a data set that is presented in the file data_4.txt.

 ##2.7-summarizing data

 At last, in order to present the second of the tables requested in the assignment, an operation of data-summarizing is performed in this part.  the mean of the measurement is calculated for the whole of the observations included in each of the combinations subject/ activity.

+Change: After discovering the mistake: The operation over measurement must be made for each of the feature.
+As we developped above, feature and measurement is a bunch.
+So, In narrow format, the operation is: for each of the subset subject/activity, we calculate the mean of measurement for each of the feature.

-This process generates a smaller table with 180 observations (30 subj * 6 activ) with three variables table: activity,subject, and mean.
+This process generates a table with four variables: activity,subject,feature and mean.
 This last table is named data_5.txt, within the outputs of the program.

 #3-Codebook